-Welcome to the website of the Annette Howell Turner Center for the Arts, the jewel of Valdosta/Lowndes County, GA!
-The Board of Directors of our parent organization, the Lowndes/Valdosta Arts Commission, Inc. (LVAC), joins me in inviting you to stay connected to the hub of cultural activities in our area.
+Welcome to the website of the Annette Howell Turner Center for the Arts, the jewel of Valdosta/Lowndes County, Georgia.
+The Lowndes/Valdosta Arts Commission, Inc. (LVAC) Board of Directors and I invite you to stay connected to the creative and cultural activities hub for our region.

-We’re so proud that through great teamwork, unwavering resolve and involvement with the Ga Center for Nonprofits’ Momentum for the Arts program, we have formulated and implemented a five-year Strategic Plan to take us from 2015-2020!
-You can view this exceptional document on our website or we’ll be happy to provide you with a printed copy.
-We were lauded by GCN and GA Council for the Arts for our commitment and successful results.
+We’re so proud that through great teamwork, unwavering resolve and involvement with the Ga Center for Nonprofits’ Momentum for the Arts program, we are diligently working through a five-year Strategic Plan to take us through 2020.
+Lauded by GCN and the Georgia Council for the Arts, we are committed to the successful results of our efforts.

-A bit of history … Those of us who’ve been fans and supporters of LVAC for longer than a decade remember well the cramped quarters where the arts commission was housed before 2003.
-The LVAC Board and staff did some pretty amazing things in the “old turpentine building” near VSU just a few blocks north of our current location.
-But space limitations create … well, limitations!
-The need for more exhibition space, classroom space, office space, performance space, storage space … more SPACE had long been apparent and developed into a pressing issue.
+A bit of history … Those of us who have been fans and supporters of the LVAC for longer than a decade remember well the cramped quarters where the arts commission was housed prior to 2003.
+The LVAC Board and staff did some pretty amazing things in the “old turpentine building,” located near VSU just a few blocks north of our current location.
+However, the need for more exhibition space, classroom space, office space, performance space, storage space – more space – had long been apparent and developed into a pressing issue.

 The Annette Howell Turner Center for the Arts was born.
-And here we are, thirteen years later, doing what we do best: celebrating and promoting the arts in our community!
-That’s our proclaimed mission, and we love the fact that YOU help us accomplish it.
+Thirteen years later, we continue doing what we do best: celebrating and promoting the arts in our community.
+That is our proclaimed mission, and we love the fact that YOU help us accomplish it.

 YOUR name could (and should) be shown on our beautiful teak Donor Wall inside the Center!!!

-Past, present and future, we’re here for YOU and your children and grandchildren/ guests/ friends/ business associates, for tourists, students and everyone else in the community.
-This is EVERYONE’s art center!
+Past, present and future, we’re here for YOU.
+This is EVERYONE’s art center.

-While our website is a good source of information for you, we invite you to visit us at 527 No. Patterson Street in Valdosta, to bask in the beauty of our facility and its contents.
-Our staff will welcome you, give you a tour if you’d like, answer your questions, direct you to a class or just leave you alone to enjoy the artwork, listen to stirring music, shop in our gift shop or savor the beauty of your surroundings.
+While our website is a good source of information for you, we invite you to visit us at 527 N. Patterson Street in Valdosta, to bask in the beauty of our facility and its contents.
+Our staff will welcome you, give you a tour if you would like, answer your questions, direct you to a class or just leave you alone to enjoy the artwork, listen to stirring music, shop in our gift shop or savor the beauty of your surroundings.

 We also invite your comments about our website.
 Like the art center itself, the site continues to evolve and change in order to publicize our events, educate our visitors and inspire a celebration of the arts.
-Please visit us often, both electronically and in person, and CELEBRATE with us!
+Please visit us often to celebrate the arts!